mdn/content/files/en-us/web/api/urlpattern/index.md

 The **`URLPattern`** interface matches URLs or parts of URLs against a pattern.
 The pattern can contain capturing groups that extract parts of the matched URL.

-More information about the syntax of patterns can be found on the API ovewview
+More information about the syntax of patterns can be found on the API overview
 page: [URL Pattern API](/en-US/docs/Web/API/URL_Pattern_API)

 {{AvailableInWorkers}}